Transparency of the Regulatory System

 The Fair Trading Commission (FTC), an agency of the Ministry of Industry, Commerce, Agriculture and Fisheries (MICAF), administers Jamaica’s Fair Competition Act (FCA).
 The major objective of the FCA is to foster competitive behavior and provide consumer protection.
-The Act therefore forbids arrangements that substantially lessen competition or behavior that results in the abuse of a dominant position.
 The Act proscribes the following anti-competitive practices: resale price maintenance; tied selling; price fixing; collusion and cartels; and bid rigging.
-The act does not prohibit mergers or acquisitions that could lead to the creation of a monopoly.
-However, the government raised the possibility of enacting antitrust legislation.
-The FTC is empowered to investigate breaches of the Act.
-Businesses or individuals in breach can be taken to court if they fail to take corrective measures outlined by the FTC.
+The act does not specifically prohibit mergers or acquisitions that could lead to the creation of a monopoly.
+The FTC is empowered to investigate breaches of the Act and businesses or individuals in breach can be taken to court if they fail to implement the corrective measures outlined by the FTC.

 Expropriation and Compensation

-Expropriation is generally not an issue in Jamaica, and there are no outstanding cases.
-However, expropriation of land may take place for national development under the Land Acquisition Act, which provides for compensation on the basis of market value.
-The U.S. government is not aware of any expropriation-related litigation ongoing between the Jamaican government and any private individual or company.
+Expropriation is generally not an issue in Jamaica, although land may be expropriated for national development under the Land Acquisition Act, which provides for compensation on the basis of market value.
+The U.S. government is not aware of any current expropriation-related litigation between the Jamaican government and any private individual or company.
 However, the U.S. government assisted investors who had property expropriated during the 1970’s socialist regime, with a payment in one such case received as recently as 2010.